streamlit/streamlit/docs/api.md

 st.write('Done!')
 ```

-The file above creates a Streamlit report containing the words "Hi there,
+The file above creates a Streamlit app containing the words "Hi there,
 `John`", and then "Done!".

 Now let's use `st.echo()` to make that middle section of the code visible